 When you play a Faerie, they remain in play until the end of the round.
 You may only have I Faerie in play at a time.
 To play a Faerie while there is already a Faerie in play, you first void the active Faerie, and then play the new Faerie.
-When a Faerie leaves the Battledome, send it to the Void.
+When a Faerie would go from the Battledome to your discard, void it instead.